Getting into Medical School

 Whether you meet or exceed the averages reported, remember that each application involves a variety of factors, including but not limited to academic performance.
 Don't let your GPA determine whether you apply.

-The test consists of four sections:
+The MCAT consists of four sections:

 - Biological and biochemical foundations of living systems